Generic Name: levofloxacin (oral) (LEE voe FLOX a sin)

 What should I avoid while taking Levaquin?

-You may be taking certain other medicines that should not be taken at the same time as Levaquin.
-Avoid taking the following medicines within 2 hours before or after you take Levaquin.
-These other medicines can make Levaquin much less effective when taken at the same time:
+Certain other medicines should not be taken at the same time as Levaquin.
+Avoid taking the following medicines within 2 hours before or after you take this medicine.
+These other medicines can make levofloxacin much less effective when taken at the same time:

 antacids that contain magnesium or aluminum (such as Maalox, Mylanta, or Rolaids), or the ulcer medicine sucralfate (Carafate);